crazycooky77/ci_projects/README.md

 	5b.
 Updated IDs that were duplicate with classes
 6. Resolved SEO issues identified by Lighthouse
 	6a.
 Set font size and added spacing between list items for the right panel on the blog page
-7. Resolved Performance issues identifiedb y Lighthouse 7a.
+7. Resolved Performance issues identified by Lighthouse where possible 7a.
 Set CSS height/weight for all site images
 	7b.
 Converted all images to webp format
 	7c.
 Set explicit image sizes for all img tags
 	7d.
 Updated Javascript to only load the necessary scripts on each page 7e.
 Updated iFrames to enable lazy loading
+8.

 ### Validator Testing